COVID-19 Frequently Asked Questions

 In fall 2020, a very small number of undergraduate students — specifically seniors whose departments determine that they meet specific, stringent criteria necessitating them to be on campus to conduct thesis research and whose plans have been approved by the relevant principal investigator and the Dean for Research — will be invited back in the fall and will be able to return for the spring semester.

 - HOW SHOULD WE OBTAIN SUPPLIES FOR RESEARCH?

 Personal protective equipment must be ordered centrally.
 See the EHS web page Ordering PPE and Supplies for more details and ordering information.
 For regular research supplies, contact Procurement with questions, or download information on purchasing supplies needed to support the resumption of on-campus research (PDF).

 - WILL GAS SUPPLIES, SUCH AS LIQUID NITROGEN, CONTINUE?

 The University continues to be in contact with vendors.
 At this point, no disruptions are expected.
-Airgas has instructed drivers to practice social distancing and to use hand sanitizer/hand washing practices.
-For some health facilities, which are known to have infected patients, drivers have been instructed to not pickup empty containers unless they have been disinfected.
-This does not affect Princeton.
-Bulk deliveries are not affected.
 Any updates will be communicated as they are learned by Procurement.

 - ARE THERE PRECAUTIONS FOR INCOMING SHIPMENTS?

-The Centers for Disease Control (CDC) guidance indicates that incoming shipments pose minimal risks and thus no special equipment or procedures are needed.
+The Centers for Disease Control and Prevention (CDC) indicates that incoming shipments pose minimal risks and thus no special equipment or procedures are needed.
 People working in shipping and receiving should take utmost care to follow the general CDC-recommended hygiene practices as they handle materials.